Nasif4567/Brain-Zone-Teacher-System-E-learning-System--Backend/readme.md

-# Backend API for LMS (Learning Management System)
+# Backend API for Brain E Leanring Platfrom Student System
 ## Description
 This has been created using express.js and mysql.
 It is a backend API for a Learning Management System.